gogins/csound-ac/patches/README.md

 well back into a safe domain before rendering.

 All audio outputs and inputs are performed using the signal flow graph opcodes.
-In the orchestra header, `#define USE_SPATIALIZATION` to output audio to a 16-channel Ambisonic B-format signal outlet named `abformat`, along with a mono `out` outlet that can be used as a reverb send; otherwise, instruments output plain stereo to outlets `outleft` and `outright`.
+All instruments output plain stereo to outlets `outleft` and `outright`.

 Control parameters are set by global variables using the naming convention `gk_InstrumentName_control_variable_name`.
 Default values are set for all